LogTide

 }

-function calculateCost(plan: string, logCount: number, bytes: number): number {
+function calculateCost(plan: string, logCount: number): number {

 const rates = {